 But let's say there is one such planet that close.
 And those inhabitants have the technology to send a ship here to observe us.
 One that can fly in and out of our atmosphere, defying gravity, maneuvering in incredibly wild ways, fly ultrasonic without creating a sonic boom or maybe even have cloaking capabilities - à la Klingon warbird.

 My favorite UFO photo.
-A light fixture reflected in the window
+A light fixture reflected in the window through which the photo was taken. |

 What then, would be the point?
 Unless they wanted to make contact and use our planet for something important like an outpost or a colony, sending a probe to watch (and probe) us would seem incredibly boring to them and a waste of time and effort and money (if they use money).
 Kind of like us sending a submersible to study sea slugs and waiting 20 lifetimes for the results.